zmaji/saxion-advanced-app-development-back-end/Assignment-1/Express/README.md

 To generate test coverage, use following command: `npm run test:coverage`.
 This will generate a test report in the `coverage` directory in the root.
 To see this report navigate to the folder then click on `Icov-report` and open `index` in your browser.

 ## Application Logs
-To view the application logs, please create a file called `application.log` inside the Logs directory in the root.
+To view the application logs, please create a file called `application.log` inside the Logs directory (and a Log directory if it doesn't exist) in the root.
 This file is needed to write the logs in a clean environment.
 Unfortunately this step couldn't be automated due to unforseen problems.

 After the application has been dockerized and ran, the logs will be written to this logfile.